1. Our Approach to Careers

 - Facilities for specific providers will be negotiated prior to engagement

-- Facilities will be agreed upon between the provider and the Careers Lead
+- Facilities will be agreed between the provider and the Careers Lead

 - Providers will be able to share information for students to refer to